-Capability Maturity Models are tools that assist with improving processes; the models help to identify what an organization could do to promote behaviours that lead to improved business performance.
+Capability Maturity Models are tools that assist with analysing and improving internal processes and organisational performance.

-The concept originated in the 1990s from efforts to improve the software development processes, and has continually expanded in use and application; models are now available for a wide variety of disciplines.
-A key proponent of the concept is the CMMI Institute, an offshoot of Carnegie Mellon University, which administers a process improvement training and appraisal program; accreditation under CMMI is often sought by government contracts or sub-contractors.
+The concept originated in the 1990s from efforts to improve the software development processes.
+It has continually expanded in use and application, and models are now available for a wide variety of industries and disciplines.
+A key proponent of the concept is the CMMI Institute, an offshoot of Carnegie Mellon University, which administers a process-improvement training and appraisal program; accreditation under CMMI is often sought by government contracts or sub-contractors.

-Capability Maturity Models usually depict 5 levels of maturity for the given discipline, using a table to outline the characteristics applying at each level.
-The levels describe an evolutionary improvement path from ad-hoc immature processes to disciplined processes with high quality and effectiveness.
+Capability Maturity Models usually depict five levels of maturity for the given discipline, using a table to outline the characteristics applying at each level.
+The levels describe an evolutionary improvement path ranging from ad-hoc immature processes through to disciplined processes with high quality and effectiveness.
 Organisations can use the model to identify where their current capabilities reside, and to identify possible areas for improvement.
 Models range from relatively simple diagrams, which are easily used and give quick insights, through to very comprehensive documents that take considerable time to assess but which provide deep insights and clear guidance for improvements.